MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/eye-tracking-calibration.md

+---
+title: Managing Eye Tracking Access and Calibration
+description: Learn how to manage the ET permission and calibration process for users on HoloLens 2.
+This document includes a descripion of the steps involved, best practices for how to make the experience as smooth as possible, and explicit recommended API guidance on how to manually launch the calibration prompt for your user if needed.
+author: caseymeekhof
+ms.author: cmeekhof
+ms.date: 02/20/2024
+ms.topic: article
+keywords: eye-gaze, eye tracking, directx, input, holograms, mixed reality headset, windows mixed reality headset, virtual reality headset

+---

 # Managing Eye Tracking Access and Calibration
 Eye tracking on HoloLens 2 provides powerful capabilities for supercharging user interactions.
 However, there are two user checkpoints that must complete successfully in order for eye tracking to work in your app.
 The two checkpoints are (a) approving eye tracking access for your app, and (b) completing eye tracking calibration on the device.
 The system automatically prompts to complete these as needed, but it is possible for the user to accidentally decline something and get stuck.
 This document outlines best practices for navigating the eye tracking checkpoints and helping the user retry when needed, ensuring a smooth and quality experience with your application.